Vincent-Toups/bios512/lecture4/tidy-data-and-ggplot.md

 You must spend time getting to know your data.
-A large part of the surface area of the Tidyverse is meant to help you do this but some of R's built in functions can also help.
+A large part of the surface area of the Tidyverse is meant to help you do this but some of R's built-in functions can also help.

 # Using Dplyr and Readr